Recognizing the Signs of Enmeshed Family Relationships and How to Manage

 Enmeshment is a dysfunctional relationship style that’s characterized by too-close relationships.
 This style is usually found between family members.
 Although closeness and intimacy in families are positive and important for developing strong bonds, enmeshment takes this closeness to the next level.
 This level of closeness and intimacy often causes an unhealthy, imbalanced dynamic between the family members involved.

-Although enmeshment is most common between parents and children, it can happen in any configuration between any family members.
+Although enmeshment occurs most commonly between parents and children, it can happen in any configuration between any family members.
 Spouses can have enmeshed relationships, as can siblings.
 However, no matter who is involved, the signs of an enmeshed family relationship are generally the same (with slight differences).

 What are the signs of an enmeshed family relationship?